Skip to Home | Main content | Site Information

 We have a dedicated team that handle contested probate cases and can advise on all Caveat procedures.
 Please call our Probate Helpline on 0844 740 0948 for help.

 We regularly encounter situations whereby someone dies abroad but leaves UK assets.
 Typically, a grant of probate will be required by the bank or building society to release the UK held assets.
 If the Deceased left a will, probate can be obtained using the UK will.
-Typically, the probate registry will want to ensure that the will definately covers the UK assets.
+Typically, the probate registry will want to ensure that the will definitely covers the UK assets.
 Alternatively, it maybe possible to have the foreign grant of probate resealed in the UK, if the Country forms part of the Colonial Probates Act.
-If the foreign grant of probate cannot be resealed, then a formal application must be made by the person entruested with the administration of the Country were the Deceased was domiciled.
+If the foreign grant of probate cannot be resealed, then a formal application must be made by the person entrusted with the administration of the Country were the Deceased was domiciled.
 This can be a very complex area, and expert legal help should be undertaken.
 We have a dedicated team that deal with foreign probate cases in the UK, please call us on our Probate Helpline on 0844 740 0948

 It is important that steps are taken to locate any will.
 Typically, a copy will have been kept with the Deceased's papers, or alternatively stored with a local solicitor while the Principal Probate Registry does offer a storage facility.
 If no will can be found then the Deceased's affairs will be subject to the Intestacy Rules.
 These are a series of rules that set out the order of entitlement to inherit a Deceased persons estate.
 Details of the Intestacy Rules can be found be clicking here.